MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L02/Lab02_Build_Desktop_Flow.md

 ## Task \#7: Close browser and test

-1. Drag **Close web browser** action and drop it below the Run JavaScript action.
+1. Close the Fabrikam Inspection website.

 2. Select **Browser** for We browser intance and click **Save**.